 How Is Spondylolysis Treated?

-Most cases of spondylolysis heal just fine when caught early and treated properly.
-If your child has spondylolysis, the health care provider probably will recommend:
+Most pain from spondylolysis improves when the condition is caught early and treated properly.
+If your child has spondylolysis, the health care provider may recommend:

 - a break from sports and other strenuous activities